okoryem/Migration_Map/README.md

 persons (IDPs).
 The application integrates with the UNHCR API to display real-time migration data on a world map using JavaFX.

+### Motivation

+As a student double majoring in Global Studies with a Concentration in Migration and Computer Science, I have always sought ways to combine my academic interests into meaningful projects.
+Migration has long been a significant and evolving topic, and in recent years, it has taken center stage in global discussions and the media.
+With millions of individuals displaced due to conflicts, natural disasters, and persecution, the need for accessible, real-world data on this topic is more important than ever.

+This project was born from my desire to create a tool that not only visualizes real-time migration data from the UNHCR but also serves as an educational resource.
+By highlighting the numbers of refugees, asylum seekers, and internally displaced persons (IDPs) across different regions, the application aims to foster understanding and awareness of the scale and nuances of migration.
+Additionally, it provides users with clear definitions and context for these terms, making it an informative tool for anyone looking to learn more about migration, a topic that continues to grow in relevance worldwide.

 ### Features:

 - Interactive World Map: